squidfunk/mkdocs-material/.github/ISSUE_TEMPLATE/feature.md

   Why?
 Because the maintainers of this project are wasting a lot of time answering questions that are not directly related to this project.

-  Make sure that your request fulfills all of the following requirements -->
+  Make sure that your request fulfills ALL of the following requirements.
+If one requirement cannot be satisfied, please explain in detail why.
+-->

+- [ ] I've read the [contribution guidelines][1] and agree with them

-__I checked that...__
+__I want to suggest an idea and checked that ...__

+- [ ] ... to my best knowledge, my idea wouldn't break something for other users
 - [ ] ... the documentation does not mention anything about my idea
-- [ ] ... to my best knowledge, my idea wouldn't break something for other users
 - [ ] ... there are no open or closed issues that are related to my idea

 ## Description